quicwg/base-drafts/draft-ietf-quic-transport.md

 endpoints risk datagrams being lost if they send packets larger than the smallest allowed maximum packet size of 1200 bytes.

-UDP datagrams MUST NOT be fragmented at the IP layer.
-In IPv4 ({{!IPv4=RFC0791}}), the DF bit MUST be set to prevent fragmentation on the path.
+IP fragmentation is prohibited as described in
+{{underlying-transport-protocol}}.

+These size restrictions are developed for the UDP + IP case.
+They MAY by violated when using other transports, to the extent that the use of those transports is experimental (as is always case per this RFC) and not further standardized by other RFCs.

 ## Initial Packet Size {#initial-size}

-A client MUST expand the payload of all UDP datagrams carrying Initial packets to at least the smallest allowed maximum packet size (1200 bytes) by adding PADDING frames to the Initial packet or by coalescing the Initial packet; see
+A client MUST expand the payload of all underlying datagrams carrying Initial packets to at least the smallest allowed maximum packet size (1200 bytes) by adding PADDING frames to the Initial packet or by coalescing the Initial packet;
-{{packet-coalesce}}.
-Sending a UDP datagram of this size ensures that the network path from the client to the server supports a reasonable Path Maximum Transmission Unit (PMTU).
+see {{packet-coalesce}}.
+Sending a datagram of this size ensures that the network path from the client to the server supports a reasonable Path Maximum Transmission Unit (PMTU).
 This also helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address; see